21 Helpful Books About Dyslexia for Parents and Educators

 Moraine, P.M.
 (2012).
 Helping students take control of everyday executive functions: The attention fix.
 Philadelphia, PA: Jessica Kingsley Publishers.

 This book presents an innovative model for strengthening and developing executive function in any student, including those with attention, memory, organization, planning, inhibition, initiative, and flexibility difficulties.
-It provides guidance on how to support each student's evolving executive function and how to encourage those who are ready to develop self-advocacy and become more responsible for the development of his or her own executive function skills.
-The author advocates a student-centered approach in which educators first explore eight key “ingredients” with the student: relationships; strengths and weaknesses; self-advocacy and responsibility; review and preview; motivation and incentive; synthesis and analysis; rhythm and routine; and practice and repetition.
-She provides step-by-step explanations of how the educator and student can then explore and use these “ingredients” in different ways and in different combinations to successfully address particular areas of difficulty.
-The approach is clearly explained, and the author provides many useful examples, tried-and-tested practical tips
+It guides how to support each student’s evolving executive function and encourages those ready to develop self-advocacy and become more responsible for developing their executive function skills.
+The author advocates a student-centered approach in which educators first explore eight key “ingredients” with the student:

-Book summary retrieved
+Book summary retrieved from here.

 15. Dyslexia Advocate!
 How to Advocate for a Child with Dyslexia within the Public Education System